-To apply for admission to the Honor’s Program, students must schedule a meeting with the DHIS and bring a completed Honors Application to be reviewed.
+To apply for admission to the Honor’s Program, students must submit a completed Honors Application and then schedule a meeting with the DHIS to review and discuss the submitted proposal.
 For students graduating in the Spring semester, applications are due no later than May 15 at the end of the Junior Year.
 For students planning on graduation at the end of the Fall semester, applications are due no later than Dec.
 1 of the year prior to graduation.
 The DHIS must approve the application and nominate the student for Honors to the Office of the Dean of the College of Arts and Science.
 Proposals will be evaluated based on the student’s ability to present a clear rationale for the proposed work, as well as the perceived feasibility of the project.
 Preference is given to projects that utilize techniques for measuring features of the CNS.
 In some cases, students work with techniques or model systems that do not directly measure neural functions.
 In such cases, it is essential that the proposal makes clear how the work directly informs our understanding of the CNS.
 The final decision on admission is made by the Dean’s office.
 Please direct any questions to the Program Office.

 NSC 4999 Honors Research: The research course specifically designated for the Honors Program is NSC 4999 Honors Research.
 Once admitted to the Honors Program, Honors candidates are eligible to register for Honors Research through the Neuroscience Program Office.
-Students must download and complete the NSC 4999 Contract, in addition to the application.
-Complete the contract, email it to your faculty mentor and he/she will then forward it onto the Program Office with their approval.
-An email with your contract attached serves as your faculty mentor’s electronic signature.
-All contracts must be submitted electronically.
-Once your contract has been received, you will be registered for the course.
+Students must complete the NSC 4999 Contract, in addition to the application.
+Please note that the contract is currently being updated and will go live at the end of May 2023.

 **In order to be registered on time, contracts MUST be emailed to Program Office no later than 24 hours before the end of the Open Enrollment period. ***